GautamGupta/bb-legacy-plugins/bbpm/trunk/readme.txt

 1. Upload the entire `bbpm` plugin to the `my-plugins` directory of your bbPress installation.
 If you don't have one, create it!
 2. Activate the plugin in your administration panel.

-== Frequently Asked Questions ==

-= I use bbPress 0.9 and I get a 404 error when I click on Private Messages = You will need to add the following code to your .htaccess file.
-If your bbPress installation is not at /forums, change the code accordingly.

-`
-RewriteRule ^pm/?(.*)$ /forums/my-plugins/bbpm/index.php?$1 [L] `

 == Screenshots ==

 1. Members can send messages to each other as simply as typing in a username, title, and message.